-BUS 330 Project Management (3 credits)
+BUS 330: Project Management

 This course will provide the student with an understanding of methods and practices in the field of project management.
 Project and program management is one of the fastest growing professions in today's business world.
 This course will study the functions involved in project and program management and allow the student to develop a full understanding of every aspect needed to become a competent project management professional.
 Students will use project management software for an assigned project during the semester.
-Prerequisite: permission of the program director.
 (Also listed as BIS 330)

-BUS 331 Money and Banking (3 credits)
+BUS 331: Money and Banking